osu-eesc/cms-docs/user-guide/docs/content-types/topic.md

 The black menu bar at the top of every page contains a list of all topics.
 There are also links to all top-level topics on the home page.

 We encourage counties to link to topics that are especially relevant to visitors from their county.
 This can be done via a “Button Link” or “Call to Action” section.

+## Topic Categories

+Members of a topic committee are able to set up "topic categories" for that topic.
+Categories act like a pre-defined set of keywords that can be selected from for content tagged with the topic.
+For example, the Beef Cattle topic page may have categories for "Reproduction", "Calves", "Nutrition", "Breeding and Genetics", and "Management".
+Having a standard set of categories can make it easier to organize content on a topic landing page, and there is a specific filter on the "Browse Resources" page for a topic for the category.

+To set up categories for a topic:

+  1. Log in to the site and go to your "My Groups" page.
+Click on the topic committee for the relevant topic.
+  2. This will take you to the list of categories that currently exist for the topic.
+  3. To create a new category, click the "Add Category" button at the top of the page.
+  4. To edit an existing category, click the "Edit" button next to the category.